PavelCz/train-procgen-pytorch-backgrounds/Readme.md

+Fork of [jbkjr/train-procgen-pytorch](https://github.com/jbkjr/train-procgen-pytorch).
+I just added the ability to choose to train with disabled backgrounds.

 # Training code for Goal Misgeneralization in Deep Reinforcement Learning

 This code is based on a fork of [this repository](https://github.com/joonleesky/train-procgen-pytorch) by Hojoon Lee.